Last Modified: April 30, 2013

-Contents: Basics; Brief Discussion of IMD; Dynamic Range & Things; The Microphone; Microphone Mods; Speech Compression & Clipping; VOX; Food For Thought;
+Contents: Basics; Brief Discussion of IMD; Dynamic Range & Things; The Microphone; Microphone Mods; Speech Compression & Clipping;

-On the other hand, FM transceivers don't have (external) microphone gains, and never have speech compression in the usual sense.
+On the other hand, FM transceivers usually don't have (external) microphone gains, and never have speech compression in the usual sense.
 They do have pre-emphasis, but that's a whole new subject, and we're not going there!

 While reading this article, it will become very evident that correct microphone gain adjustment is the most important factor in achieving good readability on the other end of your contact.
 Unfortunately, most owners' manuals, and on-line articles seldom cover this important attribute, focusing instead on adjustments for the internal and/or external DSP and/or equalizers.
 While those adjustments are important, excessive microphone gain will effectively negate their viability.

 The letters IMD stand for Inter-Modulation Distortion, but more correctly, third-order inter-modulation distortion.
 It is caused by non-linear behavior of the signal path anywhere from the microphone, through the IF stage(s), the driver stage, to the final output stage of a transceiver.
-It can be caused by a variety of issues including too much microphone gain, over compression, incorrectly biased finals, and poor voltage stabilization.
+It can be caused by a variety of issues including too much microphone gain, over compression, incorrectly biased finals, high SWR, and poor voltage stabilization.
 Read into that last item, incorrect wiring.

 If you'd like a technical explanation of what IMD is, how it's measured, and its effects, this article by Tom Rauch, W8JI, is as good as it gets!
 When reading the article, pay attention to the necessary hardware needed to accurately measure IMD.

 Dynamic Range is described as the ratio of the largest to the smallest intensity of sound (speech) that can be reliably reproduced.
 In this case, by a human voice.
 The measurement method uses a frequency weighted scale, and for human voice that's dB(C).
 However, it isn't a finite level we need to be concerned with.
 After all, we do have microphone gains on our SSB transceivers.
-What we are concerned with is the ratio of the largest to the smallest intensity of speech.
+What we are concerned with, is the ratio of the largest to the smallest intensity of speech.

 To a lessor degree, we also need to be concerned with frequency dynamics.
 The reason is, the bandwidth in most transceivers capable of SSB transmission, are limited to about 2,400 Hz (≈300 to ≈2,700).
 What's more, the gain response across the range is not perfectly linear.
 If this wasn't enough to deal with, every individual has a different speech pattern.
 It is these unique patterns, the dynamic range, and the mean frequency which allows us to identify who we're talking to, even though we cannot see them.
 Incidentally, the study of speech recognition is called neurolinguistics.

 Measuring all of the dynamics of speech is a discipline all by itself, and some would argue it is multiple disciplines.
-In fact, people often spend their whole working careers bathed in the study of human speech pathology, and neurolinguistics.
+In fact, people often spend their whole working careers bathed in the study of human speech pathology and neurolinguistics.
 Over the years these folks have developed all manner of devices to qualify and quantify what speech is, how to measure it, and how to produce it with clarity through any given bandwidth.
 One rather unfortunate aspect, however, a lot of amateurs think they know more about the subject than the scientists do!
 That fact has proliferated the wide-spread (pun intended) use of speech processors, equalizers, and other wide-banded devices, to the detriment of us all.

 It should also be mentioned, that measuring the various attributes of human speech isn't easy.
 Nor is the effect these speech attributes have on transmitter performance.
 Suffice to say, very few amateurs have the requisite equipment to do either.
 While popular press would have you believe otherwise, you cannot use a wattmeter (damped or undamped), you cannot use a common oscilloscope (which includes a station monitor, no matter who made it), and you cannot detect inter-modulation distortion (IMD) within the bandpass aurally until it is very crude.
 It is this lack of measuring capability, I believe, that there are so many lousy-sounding SSB signals on the air.